tobimori/kirby-seo/docs/advanced.md

 ## Extending Blueprints

+> [!NOTE]
-> **NOTE**: Blueprints touch an internal part of kirby-seo and structure is potentially subject to change in future releases with an alternate way of modyifing provided.
+> Blueprints touch an internal part of kirby-seo and structure is potentially subject to change in future releases with an alternate way of modyifing provided.

 Kirby SEO tries to be as minimal as possible, while still providing a complete SEO solution.
 This means that some features offer the ability to disable them (like the Robots fields).